JolomonSon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the pwd command prints the absolute path name of the current working directory
+the ls displays the content list of your current directory